 Our Goal.
 We aim to exploit the underutilization of compute resources, registers and on-chip shared memory as an opportunity to enable different optimizations to accelerate various bottlenecks in GPU program execution.
-To do so, we need to dynamically generate threads in hardware that use the available on-chip resources.
+To achieve this goal, we would like to enable efficient helper threading for GPUs to dynamically generate threads in hardware that use the available on-chip resources for various purposes.
 In the next section, we present the detailed design of our CABA framework that enables the generation and management of these threads.